Member Portal Redesign

 Goals

-- Ship a meaningful MVP: Deliver a better experience without waiting for every surface to be perfect
+• Ship a meaningful MVP: Improve navigation, hierarchy, and visual clarity without waiting for every portal surface to be redesigned

 Research